overtone/overtone/docs/metadata.md

-                    :append-sequence the arg will not be expanded and will be removed from it's position in the inputs and concatenated to their tail end. if there are several args in this mode then they will be appended in argument order.
+                    :append-sequence the arg will not be expanded and will be removed from it's position in the inputs and concatenated to their tail end.
+If there are several args in this mode then they will be appended in argument order.
-                    :append-sequence-set-num-outs
+                    :Append-sequence-set-num-outs
                             same as above, but also sets num-outs via (count arg)
                     :num-outs will not be expanded & will be removed from the input sequence,
                               and will determine the number
-                              of output channels. arguments with
+                              of output channels.
+SC arguments with
-                              the name "numChannels" are implicitly
+                              the name "numChannels" typically
-                              in this mode
+                              use this mode
-                    :done-action will not be expanded and will be mapped to the integer code for the action. args named "doneAction" are
+                    :done-action will not be expanded and will be mapped to the integer code for the action.
+Args named "doneAction" are
                               implicitly in this mode
-                    :as-ar  the argument is converted to audio rate using the k2a ugen, if it is not already audio rate. this is only done if the rate of the ugen is :ar :num-outs optional, the number of fixed outputs, defaults to 1 if unspecified. it is unneeded if there is a :mode :num-outs or if a :num-outs is defined in a map returned from :init :init     optional, a function which must take the args [rate args spec] it should return a sequence of the new modified args or a
+                    :as-ar  the argument is converted to audio rate using the k2a ugen, if it is not already audio rate.
+This is only done if the rate of the ugen is :ar :num-outs optional, the number of fixed outputs, defaults to 1 if unspecified.
+It is unneeded if there is a :mode :num-outs or if a :num-outs is defined in a map returned from :init :init     optional, a function which must take the args [rate args spec] it should return a sequence of the new modified args or a